History Personnel

 Research Interests

-Professor McKellar studies the history of medicine and disease, with a special interest in the history of medical technology, instruments and devices, the history of surgery, and medical biography.
+Professor McKellar studies the history of medicine and health care, with a special interest in the history of medical technology, instruments and devices, the history of surgery, and medical biography.

 Teaching Experience

-Professor McKellar teaches the history of medicine, the medical profession, and related historical aspects of 'doctoring' to medical students in the Schulich School of Medicine and Dentistry as well as teaches the history of disease and society, including public health initiatives, epidemic outbreaks and social response to undergraduate and graduate history students in the Faculty of Social Science.
-She advises a number of graduate students, and welcomes inquiries from MA and PhD students interested in the history of medicine and disease.
+Professor McKellar teaches the history of medicine, the medical profession, and related historical aspects of 'doctoring' (highlighting the dynamic interrelationship between medicine and society through history) to medical students in the Schulich School of Medicine and Dentistry.
+In the Faculty of Social Science, she teaches the history of medicine, medical technology, and related health care aspects of class, race, gender, sexuality, and disability to undergraduate and graduate history students.
+She advises graduate and medical students on a variety of medical history projects.

 Major Research Projects